damonc015/blogpop/articles/food/sigeumchi_namul.md

 The dish combines blanched spinach with garlic, soy sauce, sesame oil, sugar, and black pepper to transform an otherwise plain vegetable dish into a mouthful of flavor."
 date: "September 12, 2021"
 readTime: "3.3"
-tags: "cucumber, asian, salad, appetizer"
+tags: "cucumber, Asian, salad, appetizer"
 ---
 #### Overview
  Sigeumchi Namul, otherwise known as 'Spinach Banchan', is a Korean side dish that has quickly become one of my favorite vegetable appetizers.